akshi8/university_rankings/README.md

 * All the ranking sources use different parameters to calculate total score of an institute and rank it accordingly

-* Some of the common metrics for calculating score are :
+* Some of the common metrics used for calculating score are :
   * international students
   * research
-  * publications    income
+  * publications
   * num_students
   * student_staff_ratio
   * female_male_ratio
   * alumni job score

-Some other hypothesis/ questions that I will be working on are
+Some other hypothesis/ questions that I will be working on are :
 #### Questions:

-To start with we can ask the following questions based on the data we have

 1. Does `male-to-female` ratio of an institute influence its ranking?
-2. Do the amount of research activity affect university ranking?
+2. Does the amount of research activity affect university ranking?